All you want to know about

 - Offer information to the ‘next shift’: feedback is only useful if it is given immediately.
 The information goes ‘stale’ and becomes useless within a matter of days!

 - Discuss the information with the team: the goal of OEE is to cooperate in order to make the work easier and get it running more smoothly.
-The only way to do this is if you address the right themes with each other.
+The only way to do this is by addressing the right themes with each other.

 - ‘Ask “Why” 5 times’: Constantly look for the root causes of problems.
 What is behind every story and every problem?
 Take this advice literally: it will take five times why before you come close to the root cause!